Visual arts in Israel: History

+Art movements

+Safed's Artists Quarter was not united by a common ideology, however there was a clear bastion of the Ecole de Paris artists who in Safed.
+Thus an art syle reminiscent of the Jewish Expressionism of Soutine, Kikoine and Pascin is evident.
+Safed was also the home of artists such as Sionna Tagger and Moshe Ziffer who did not pertain to the art movement.
+Several painters of the Ofakim Hadashim movement painted and work in Safed, including Castel, Stematsky, Streichman and others.
+Safed though a major theme in Israeli art was not recognized as a place which dictated the course of Israeli art from the 1950s onwards.
+Instead it is said that the art trends in Jerusalem and more importantly, Tel Aviv were the ones that steered Israeli art's development, according to this, Safed's artists' many of whom lived in Tel Aviv or Jerusalem during the winter, reflected these trends.
+Safed's golden age lasted until the 1970s.

+Today

-Despite the constant decay there remains in Tzfat some galleries that guard the old heritage of art in Safed such as the Beit Castel gallery, Frenkel Frenel Museum and others...
+Although far less active than once.
+In Tzfat there remain several galleries that guard the old heritage of art in Safed such as the Beit Castel gallery, Frenkel Frenel Museum and others...

 Avant-garde: the 1950s and 1960s

 In the 1950s and 1960s Israeli artists began exploring the idiom of the Avant-garde current in Europe and the United States.
 Immigrant artists brought trends to Israel, and influential Israeli artists spent stints in Europe, especially in France.
 Some of these artists sought a universal style, while others sought to develop a uniquely Israeli avant-garde, in the spirit of nationalistic socialism and Zionism.